RuthDunn/marine_bird_energetics/README.md

 # marine_bird_energetics
-Code to reproduce the figures from within Dunn, Duckworth and Green "A framework to unlock marine bird energetics"
+Code to reproduce Figures 1 & 2 from Dunn, Duckworth and Green, "A framework to unlock marine bird energetics".